xavier1195/INFO670/ListManagementApp/README.md

 .
 ├── App.js                          # Entry point with drawer navigation
-├── firebaseConfig.js              # Firebase setup for Firestore backend
+├── firebaseConfig.js              # Firebase setup for Firestore

 ├── /components
-│   ├── BirdListView.js            # Shared bird list component
+│   ├── BirdListView.js            # Displays bird list
-│   ├── FlockBirdItem.js           # View for flock bird display
+│   ├── FlockBirdItem.js           # Individual bird card in Flocks
-│   ├── autoCompleteInput.js       # Dropdown search from eBird API
+│   ├── autoCompleteInput.js       # eBird-based search dropdown

 ├── /database
-│   ├── database.js                # AsyncStorage logic
+│   ├── database.js                # AsyncStorage for local storage
 │   ├── firebaseDatabase.js        # Cloud CRUD for birds
-│   ├── eBirdAPI.js                # Bird autocomplete suggestions
+│   ├── eBirdAPI.js                # eBird autocomplete integration
-│   ├── getFlockBirds.js           # Fetch birds from users in your flocks
+│   ├── getFlockBirds.js           # Retrieves birds from user's flocks
-│   ├── getScientificName.js       # Get Latin name from eBird
+│   ├── getScientificName.js       # Gets Latin names from eBird
-│   └── getWikapediaImage.js       # Get image using Wikipedia API
+│   └── getWikapediaImage.js       # Gets images from Wikipedia

 ├── /screens
-│   ├── HomeScreen.js              # Bird input form and today’s bird list
+│   ├── HomeScreen.js              # Main input screen
-│   ├── DatabaseScreen.js          # All logged birds from cloud
+│   ├── DatabaseScreen.js          # View all birds logged
-│   ├── ProfileScreen.js           # Signup/Login, favorite bird, flock selection
+│   ├── ProfileScreen.js           # User login/signup and preferences
-│   └── FlocksScreen.js            # View birds from users in your same flock(s)
+│   └── FlocksScreen.js            # See your Flock's birds and messages

 ### To Use:
 Navigate to Home screen.

-1. ype a bird name in the search box.
+1. type a bird name in the search box.
 Select a result from the dropdown.

 2. Click Add Bird to save it locally and remotely.